Rajnath dedicates 75 infra projects from eastern Ladakh | Science-Environment

 - India

-The highlight of the event was the onsite inauguration of 120-metre-long 'class-70 Shyok Setu' on the DS-DBO Road at an altitude 14,000 feet, the defence ministry said.
+The highlight of the event was the onsite unveiling of 120-metre-long 'class-70 Shyok Setu' on the DS-DBO road at an altitude 14,000 feet and virtual inauguration of two helipads, one each in Hanle and Thakung, in eastern Ladakh, the defence ministry said.
 The bridge will be of strategic importance as it will facilitate logistics movement of the armed forces.
-Other projects inaugurated virtually by Singh included two helipads, one each in Hanle and Thakung, in Eastern Ladakh, it said.
+Other projects inaugurated virtually by Singh included two helipads, one each in Hanle and Thakung, in eastern Ladakh, it said.
 These helipads will enhance the operational capabilities of the Indian Air Force in the region.
-The rest of the projects were inaugurated virtually by Singh.
+The 75 projects implemented by the Border Roads Organisation (BRO) included 45 bridges, 27 roads, two helipads and one 'Carbon Neutral Habitat'.

 Speaking on the occasion, the defence minister reaffirmed the government's commitment to ensure the progress of far-flung areas to fulfil the security needs of the country.